 Come up with a hashtag for your event and tell everyone about it.
 Choose a suitable hashtag or two and promote it on your social media channels, in your newsletter, on posters at the venue, and all your event materials.
 Make sure your attendees know about the hashtag and encourage them to use it when posting about and from your event.
 Learn everything you need to know about event hashtags from our hashtag campaign guide.

-Collect attendee generated-content from social media and direct posts on a social wall and display it on live screens at your venue or alongside the live stream.
+Collect attendee generated-content from social media and direct posts on a social wall and display them on live screens at your venue or alongside the live stream.
 Encourage your audience to share their experience using your hashtag and watch their posts pop up on the screen.
 An event wall is a fantastic ice breaker because it sparks conversation and creates a sense of community.